vaadin-miki/vaadin-elements/README.md

  * corresponding HTML tag with all options that can possibly be set through HTML attributes;
  * if needed - a deferred `script` tag with JS that will be executed once the page is loaded and the element is ready.

+Importing the elements can be also done through [Polygit](http://polygit.org/).
+In that case use `import_through_polygit` instead of `import_vaadin_elements`.
+Note that this is experimental and may not really work.
+Any feedback would be more than welcome!

 ### Combo box